CrossPostMe/CrossPostMe-Master/app/frontend/playwright-tests/README.md

 # E2E Tests with Playwright

+Important: Work only from `C:\Users\johnd\Desktop\CROSSPOSTME-MASTER`; do not commit changes from any other clone or directory.

 ## Running Tests Locally

 ### 1. Start the Frontend Dev Server

 ```bash
 # In terminal 1
 cd app/frontend